 - Connect with CIJA, Centre for Israel and Jewish Affairs

 - Plan a congregational trip to Israel.

 - Encourage congregants to visit Israel, engage with Israelis, make Israeli friends.

 - Visit Reform congregations in Israel.

 Develop Meaningful Relationships With Our Israeli Partners...

 Here Is a Compilation of Stories of Such Experiences:

-- Temple Sinai Congregation of Toronto is funding a new pre-school in Be’er Sheva to help grow a Reform community in an under-represented area.
+- Temple Sinai Congregation of Toronto funded a new pre-school in Be’er Sheva that has grown into a thriving Reform community in an under-represented area.

-- Solel Congregation of Mississauga has a vibrant relationship with Kehillat Ramat HaSharon for over 40 years.
+- Solel Congregation of Mississauga has had a vibrant relationship with Kehillat Ramat HaSharon for over 40 years.